Committee of 19: About the initiative

-In partnership with the United Nations World Food Programme, Auburn University will be the catalyst mobilizing universities across the nation and around the globe to create a grassroots student campaign to conquer world hunger and malnutrition.
+In partnership with the United Nations World Food Programme, Auburn University will be the catalyst for mobilizing universities across the nation and around the globe to create a grassroots student campaign to conquer world hunger and malnutrition.
 The focus of the campaign will also give momentum to local hunger initiatives.

 "We believe in a world free of hunger.

-We believe that every man, woman, and child has a right to the basic human need of food.
+We believe every man, woman, and child has a right to the basic human need of food.

-We believe that the skills we learn in the classroom reach beyond the bounds of our own selves and have the power to influence the lives of others for good.
+We believe that the skills we learn in the classroom reach beyond the bounds of ourselves and have the power to influence the lives of others for good.

 We believe that uniting our unique knowledge, talents, and skill sets can produce powerful cooperation and promote sustainable, effective change.

-We believe that collaboration on university, local, regional, national, and global levels is necessary for reaching universal solutions in our globalized world.
+We believe collaboration on university, local, regional, national, and global levels is necessary to reach universal solutions in our globalized world.

-We believe that a world without hunger promotes well being, increases productivity, embraces education, and proliferates peace.
+We believe that a world without hunger promotes well-being, increases productivity, embraces education, and proliferates peace.

 And because we believe these things, we have no choice but to take action."